iamarkaj/iamarkaj.github.io/_posts/2021-11-20-drone-slam.md

 author: ajb
 ---

-Working on implementing SLAM (trying to create a library for SLAM algorithms) using a drone, RGB camera and Lidar.
+Working on implementing SLAM using a drone, RGB camera and Lidar.

 Checkout the drone controller based on Qt [here](https://youtube.com/embed/L2CJCvOHqHQ?mute=1)